 For thicker crusts, you need to have a baking pan that is high enough to bake 50-60% hydrated dough properly.
 This is why so many deep-dish pizza recipes call for olive oil to be coated in the pan first to fry the dough inside the pan.

-You also need to keep an eye on your pizza and adjust it using your pizza peel.
-Continual turning and adjusting will give better results than if you just let it sit there.
+You must also watch your pizza and adjust it using your pizza peel.
+Continual turning and adjusting will give better results than letting it sit there.

 Pizza Dough Hydration Resources